cudmore/cudmore.github.io/_posts/2017-10-17-Home-cage-activity.md

 ```

  - chmod +x convert.sh
+ - ./convert.sh

- - ./convert.sh will make a new mp4 directory with all your video files
+ **convert.sh** will make an mp4/ folder with .mp4 copies of all your video files

 ## To start over